ptsefton/chordprobook/README.md

 * **Produces a PDF table of contents** which works well on tablets for navigation.

-### Word output (.docx)
+### Word output (.docx / .odt)

-* Gives you a start on creating a word document (via pandoc) from a set of chordpro files.
-Each song begins on a new page.
+* Gives you a start on creating a Word or OpenOffice document (via pandoc) from a set of chordpro files.
+Each song begins with a Heading 1 on a new page.
 * You can change the styles in the included ```reference.docx``` to your taste.
 At the moment it does not auto-scale the text to fit the page

 ### HTML output

-This is still experimental, but the idea is to produce HTML that fills the screen for use on tablets, phones, etc with swipe navigation.
+The HTML output is currently set up to create an A4 page per song (with optional multi-page songs using {new_page}).
+This HTML is used to generate a PDF, but it may be useful on its own.

 ### Probably won't do